No AI permissions given, ever.

 “Ain’t no signal, and I don’t—”

-“Y’all coming?!” another man shouted.
-His voice cracked as he called out.
+“Y’all coming?!” another man shouted, his voice cracking.

 “Most of them parked their trucks and left on out of here.
 Had getaway drivers parked just past the stopping point.
 One’s dead, though.
 Came back to get something and someone shot him.”